roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 #### Seasonality & Recurring Patterns

 #### 4. The "Dual-Peak" Cycle (Sep & Dec) & 2022 Anomaly
-The brand follows a predictable annual 'Dual-Peak' cycle.
-The primary peak occurs every December, driven by holiday sales, delivering a 46% average revenue surge from the October dip.
-This is complemented by a secondary peak in September fueled by 'back-to-school' demand and major tech product launches.
-However, 2022 fractured this pattern.
-While 2019–2021 averaged a 23% increase from July to September, the 2022 September spike completely vanished, contracting by 13.5% over the same period.
+The brand follows a recurring annual "Dual-Peak" pattern.
+December represents the primary peak, delivering an average 46% revenue increase from the October trough, consistent with holiday-season demand.
+September represents a secondary peak, aligning with the back-to-school period and major annual tech launches.
+However, 2022 broke this pattern.
+While 2019-2021 averaged a 23% increase from July to September, the 2022 September spike completely vanished, contracting by 13.5% over the same period.

 #### 5. February and October Troughs
 Enova also experiences two predictable cooling-off periods.
 October revenues consistently decline (averaging -31% vs. September), an understandable drop following the back-to-school peak, and consumers strategically delaying spending ahead of Black Friday and Holiday sales.
 Similarly, February represents the bottom of the post-holiday trough, typically dropping 32% below January (across 2019, 2021–2022).
 However, 2020 presented a stark anomaly where February revenue actually grew by 4%, driven by the onset of COVID-19.